 Tea towels are an afterthought, but when they’re colorful and seasonal, they can give a kitchen a nice pop of color.
 “Use a table runner in a matching color to pull the look together,” Connor says.
 New hand towels can give the guest bathroom a new look, “but skip the holiday-themed accessories and buy stuff you can use all year,” Connor says.

 PRICE: $5 for kitchen towels; $10 for bathroom hand towels; about $20 for a table runner

-Use some counter intelligence.
 “You can easily brighten up your kitchen with new accessories,” Connor says.
 “A few colorful canisters will add a splash of color to countertops.”
 Or if you’re short on space, pick out a single colorful ceramic vase or crock for storing often-used utensils.
-Check out the selection at NEA Click & Save retailers such as Pottery Barn and Sur La Table.
+Check NEA Discount Marketplace to find discounts from home-goods retailers such as Pottery Barn and Sur La Table.